Mickelson says game ready to complete grand slam

+(Reuters) - (This version of the story corrects tournament name in first paragraph)

-(Reuters) - Phil Mickelson, after a stellar final round at the FedEx St. Jude’s Classic on Sunday, sounded excited about his chances of completing the career grand slam at the United States Open next week.
+Phil Mickelson, after a stellar final round at the FedEx St. Jude Classic on Sunday, sounded excited about his chances of completing the career grand slam at the United States Open next week.

 Mickelson, who has won three Masters, a PGA Championship and a British Open, rolled in a 25-foot birdie putt on the closing hole for a five-under 65 to finish equal third at the Memphis event.